bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

 -   **I enumerate users**:
     -   `net user`
     -   {{< figure src="/ox-hugo/2024-10-04-214453_.png" >}}
-    -   ~~Note~~: The reason my user enumeration is not more extensive is due to the fact that Groups, Users &amp; Hosts are enumerated via bloodhound.
+    -   +Note+: The reason my user enumeration is not more extensive is due to the fact that Groups, Users &amp; Hosts are enumerated via bloodhound.
 My main goal at the moment is to find out what is happening on this specific DC.

 #### Basic System Enumeration: {#basic-system-enumeration}